andywar65/dxf2vr/README.md

 ### How to get DXF files

 DXF files are drawing exchange files, and they are human readable (if in ASCII format).
 Obviously you will need a CAD if you want to generate your own files.
-For free I recommend [NanoCAD] (http://nanocad.com/) even if you won't be able to work with solids.
+For free I recommend [NanoCAD](http://nanocad.com/) even if you won't be able to work with solids.
 It doesn't matter, you won't need them.
 Unfortunately open source CAD projects never match the industry.

 Lots of programs deal with DXF, but the goal here is to have blocks with attributes (data!), not just surfaces.
-Refer to the DXF constraints chapter to understand what your files have to look like.
+Refer to the DXF constraints paragraph to understand what your files have to look like.

 ### Install Wagtail app